Summary

 Fiscal Responsibility Act of 2023

-Gonzales was among the 71 Republicans who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.[55]
+Gonzales was among 71 House Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.[69]

 Personal life

-Gonzales and his wife, Angel, have six children.[56]
-Angel served as the treasurer and custodian of records for Gonzales’s campaign.[57]
-He is a Roman Catholic.[58]
+Gonzales and his wife, Angel, have six children.[70]
+Angel served as the treasurer and custodian of records for Gonzales’s campaign.[71]
+He is Catholic.[72]

 Electoral history